curiouslychase/stomatiq/src/content/posts/hello-world.md

 category: Source Code
 ---

-Welcome to your new blog built with Next.js.
+Welcome to your new blog built with Astro.
 Edit this file to change the content.